Jackson's Catfish Corner

-Defunct restaurant in Seattle, Washington, U.S.
+Restaurant in Seattle, Washington, U.S.

-Jackson's Catfish Corner (originally Catfish Corner) was a family-owned Southern restaurant in Seattle's Central District, in the U.S. state of Washington.
+Jackson's Catfish Corner (originally Catfish Corner) is a family-owned Southern restaurant in Seattle's Central District, in the U.S. state of Washington.
 Woodrow (Woody) and Rosemary (Rosie) Jackson opened Catfish Corner in the Central District in 1985.
 After selling the business to friends in 2009, the restaurant closed in 2014.

 The Jacksons' grandson Terrell and his wife Rachel reopened and rebranded the restaurant in 2015.
 Jackson's Catfish corner had a brick and mortar in Rainier Valley, before relocating and operating in the Central District again from 2016 to 2018.
 Jackson's Catfish Corner reopened at 23rd and South Jackson Street in 2021.
-It closed permanently on January 3, 2025.
+It closed on January 3, 2025.

 The Black-owned business had a catfish-dominant menu that has included gumbo, hushpuppies, prawns, and other seafood and soul food options such as fish and chips, coleslaw, collard greens, sweet potatoes, and rice and beans.
 Jackson's Catfish Corner garnered a positive reception.

 Description

-The Southern restaurant Jackson's Catfish Corner was located in Central District, Seattle.
-The Black-owned, family-operated fast casual restaurant's menu was catfish-heavy but also included gumbo, the Ohbama burger, hushpuppies, prawns, snapper and other seafood and soul food items such as fish and chips, coleslaw, collard greens, candied sweet potatoes, and rice and beans.
-The Captain's Platter included seven strips of catfish, seven prawns, four hushpuppies, and French fries.
-Jackson's Catfish Corner made its own tartar sauce.
-The dessert menu included banana pudding, German chocolate cake with caramel, and red velvet cupcakes.
+The Southern restaurant Jackson's Catfish Corner currently operates as a pop-up on E Yesler Way.
+Previously, the business operated at other locations in the Central District.
+The Black-owned, family-operated fast casual restaurant's menu is catfish-heavy but also includes gumbo, the Ohbama burger, hushpuppies, prawns, snapper and other seafood and soul food items such as fish and chips, coleslaw, collard greens, candied sweet potatoes, and rice and beans.
+The Captain's Platter includes seven strips of catfish, seven prawns, four hushpuppies, and French fries.
+Jackson's Catfish Corner makes its own tartar sauce.
+The dessert menu includes banana pudding, German chocolate cake with caramel, and red velvet cupcakes.